astropenguin/homebrew-radex/README.md

 | `radex-lvg` | RADEX built with option 2 (expanding sphere) |
 | `radex-slab` | RADEX built with option 3 (plane parallel slab) |

-Note that the path of data directory (`radat`) is not set by default.
+As a major difference from the normal RADEX installation, the path of data directory (the parameter of `radat`) is not set by default.
-User must specify the full path of a data file when you run a RADEX binary (e.g., /Users/astropenguin/radex/data/co.dat).
+This allows users to specify the relative or full path of a data file when you run RADEX.
+Please note that the tilde expansion (e.g., ~/) cannot be used.

 ## Installation

 ### Homebrew

-The easiest way is to use Homebrew.
+The easiest way is to use Homebrew:

 ```shell
 $ brew tap astropenguin/formulae